Although I am good at remembering faces. But sometimes I do get confused with the faces of elderly people.

 On all the occasions that I saw him, he seldom smiles.

 Keeps his head high and his eyes on the street.

-Sometimes I wonder if he remembers me crossing by his side.
+Sometimes I wonder if he ever noticed me crossing by.

 If I weren’t this awkward,

 but that’s not me because I am a little shy.